decadentsavant/stew-boo-blog/src/pages/posts/the-average-of-5-myth.md

 You can't game this system by reverse-engineering it, placing yourself amidst prodigies and hoping their luster rubs off.
 It's not osmosis; it's alignment.

 Stop outsourcing your outcomes in life to others.
-Your thoughts are the architects of your destiny.
+Focus on your predominant thoughts.